How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Empirical Evidence

-where $X_h$ include number of children, HWI, area of residence, religion, gender composition of children, and head of household' s education.
-The estimation results in column (3)- (4) of Table \ref{table:table1} indicates that, on average, households with a 0.01 higher proportion of children attaining the maximum years of education within the household tend to exhibit around 2.6 years lower overall maximum education levels for children within the household.
-Additionally, an OLS regression of the within household maximum years of education of children on the within household standard deviation of children's education indicates that households characterized by higher levels of educational inequality demonstrate, on average, higher within-household maximum education attainment (see column (1)- (2) of Table \ref{table:table1}).
-These findings suggest a trade-off involved in households' education decision.
-The same argument as \cite{becker1973interaction} applies here, i.e. an increase in quality \footnote{Here quality refer to the within household maximum years of education of children} is more expensive if there are more children with that quality.
-An increase in quantity\footnote{Quantity refers to the number of children with the within household maximum years of education of children} is more expensive if children are of high quality.
+where $X_h$ include number of children, HWI, area of residence, religion, gender composition of children, and head of household' s education. $q_h^{\max}$ is the maximum educational attainment of children in household $h$, $\frac{1}{N_c}\sum_{i = 1}^{N_c} 1\{ q_i = q^{\max}_h\}$, is the proportion of children with that maximum educational attainment within the household.

+The estimation results in column (3)- (4) of Table \ref{table:table1} indicate that, on average, households with a 0.5 higher proportion of children attaining the maximum years of education within the household tend to have around 1.3 years lower maximum educational attainment for the children within the household.

+Additionally, an OLS regression of the within-household maximum years of children's educational attainment on the within-household standard deviation of children's educational attainment indicates that households characterized by higher levels of educational inequality demonstrate, on average, higher within-household maximum educational attainment (see column (1)- (2) of Table \ref{table:table1}).
+These findings suggest a trade-off involved in households' educational decision.
+The same argument as \cite{becker1973interaction} applies here, i.e. on one hand an increase in quality \footnote{Here quality refer to the within-household maximum years of education of children} is more expensive if there are more children with that quality.
+On the other hand, an increase in quantity\footnote{Quantity refers to the number of children with the within-household maximum years of education of children} is more expensive if children are of high quality.
 This trade-off is a direct effect of the limited education resources available to households.
 In conclusion, due to financial constraints within the household, parents are facing a trade-off between reducing inequality within the household or reducing inequality between them and other households.